-- According to a 2010 United States Department of Labor estimate, employment for massage therapists is expected to increase by 19% between 2008 and 2018, faster than average for all occupations. - According to an American Massage Therapy Association Study, between July 2009 and July 2010, 48 MILLION adults received a massage at least once. - In addition it was reported that the average annual income for a massage therapist in 2010 (including tips and a 15 hour work week) was \$31,980.
+Massage Therapists are in demand!
+According to a US Department of Labor estimate, employment for massage therapist is increasing must faster than average for all occupations.
+In addition, it was reported that the average annual income for a massage therapist in 2010 (including tips and a 15 hour work week) was \$31,980.